Reviews11 min read

 Is Sketch still relevant in 2026?

-Yes, genuinely.
+Yes.
 Sketch has continued to evolve with real-time collaboration, improved cloud features, and native Mac performance that browser-based tools can't fully match.
-It's not the dominant market player it once was, but it's a mature, actively developed tool with a loyal professional user base that isn't going anywhere.
+It's not the market leader it once was, but it's a mature, actively developed tool with a loyal professional user base that isn't going anywhere.

 Does Sketch work on Windows?

 No — and this isn't a "sort of, with workarounds" situation.
 Sketch is macOS only for editing.
-Non-Mac users can view documents and leave comments via the Sketch for Web browser app, but creating or editing designs on Windows or Linux is simply not possible.
+Non-Mac users can view documents and leave comments via Sketch for Web in the browser, but creating or editing designs on Windows or Linux simply isn't possible.
 Hard stop.

 Is there a free version of Sketch?